Buddy programme and events for newcomers

 MitID allows you to use the same login from different devices via the MitID-app.
 Read more about MitID at mitid.dk

-Meaning you do not have a tax number or a CPR number from a previous stay in Denmark, Citizen Service will inform you on how to obtain MitID in relation to the issuing of your CPR number.
+Citizen Service will set you up for MitID in relation to the issuing of your CPR number.

 If you have any income in Denmark, you need to apply for at tax card from the Danish Tax Agency (Skattestyrelsen).